Kaufman County License Hearing Guide

 Possible Outcomes

-- Restricted/Hardship License Granted (Occupational License): In some cases, even if the suspension is upheld, you may be eligible for a restricted or occupational license, allowing you to drive for essential purposes.
+- Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted license, allowing you to drive under certain circumstances.

-- IID Requirement: Depending on the circumstances of your DUI arrest and your prior record, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+- IID Requirement: An Ignition Interlock Device (IID) may be required as a condition of obtaining an occupational license.

 Getting Your License Back